Franz Schiemer

-Franz "Franky" Schiemer (born 21 March 1986, in Haag am Hausruck, Upper Austria) is a former Austrian footballer who played as a defender and was most recently assistant head coach of Leeds United.
+Franz "Franky" Schiemer (born 21 March 1986) is an Austrian football coach and former player.
+He played as a defender and was most recently assistant head coach of Leeds United.

-Career

 Club career

+Schiemer was born in Haag am Hausruck, Upper Austria.
 He started his career in his hometown Taufkirchen an der Pram as striker.
-Schiemer came through the youth ranks at SV Ried to make his professional debut in the 2003/2004 season at just 17 years of age.
-The same year he was 3rd in the U17-European Championship.
+Schiemer came through the youth ranks at SV Ried to make his professional debut in the 2003–04 season at just 17 years of age.
+The same year he was third in the U17 European Championship.
 In 2005, he joined Austria Wien.
-On 9 April 2009 FC Red Bull Salzburg has for the season 2009/2010 Schiemer from league rivals FK Austria Wien required, the 23-year-old Austria national team player signed with the Red Bulls a contract until 30 June 2012.
+On 9 April 2009, FC Red Bull Salzburg has for the season 2009–10 Schiemer from league rivals Austria Wien required, the 23-year-old Austria national team player signed with the Red Bulls a contract until 30 June 2012.

 He won the Austrian Football Bundesliga two times, once with Austria Wien (2006) and once with FC Red Bull Salzburg (2010).

 International career

-He made his debut for Austria in October 2007 against Switzerland but was overlooked for the EURO 2008 squad.
+Schiemer made his debut for Austria in October 2007 against Switzerland but was overlooked for the EURO 2008 squad.
 He has earned 18 caps and 4 goals scored (on 1 August 2008).